twilightcity-net/gradle-core/README.md

 Skipped events are output to the console in addition to test faiures.

+## CpdPlugin

+This plugin wraps the CPD ant task, part of the [PMD](http://pmd.sourceforge.net/) source code analyzer project.

+The plugin extends the gradle AbstractCodeQualityPlugin which results in a CPD task for each SourceSet of each project in the build.
+For multi-project builds, this is problematic since the underlying CPD implementation is not thread safe and CPD will fail when the build is parallelized.

+Therefore, the default mode of this plugin is to disable the individual CPD tasks and create a single unified CPD task (cpdAll) at the project root level which runs CPD across all SourceSets of all projects in the build.
+This has the added advantage of catching copy-paste errors across SourceSets.

+If for some reason you need to disable this behavior, just disable the unified report like so...

+    cpd {
+        createUnifiedReport = false
+    }

+#### Added tasks

+* cpd<SourceSet name>, executes CPD for the given source set
+* cpdAll (if unifed report enabled), executes CPD across all source sets in the build

 ## NamedTestConfigurationPlugin (component-test, integration-test)

 This plugin is not directly applied but is meant for extension by other plugins.